 The health and well-being of our employees are crucial to the long-term success and prosperity of our Company.
 By fostering a secure and supportive work environment, we aim to safeguard the welfare of our staff.
 We acknowledge that a workplace culture that values well-being can enhance employee performance, ensuring a motivated and productive workforce.
-In FY2024, we recruited 7 (FY2023: 11) new employees, resulting in a 17% (FY2023: 28%) new hire rate.
+In FY2025, we recruited 6 (FY2024: 7) new employees, resulting in a 15% (FY2024: 17%) new hire rate.
 Our ability to attract, retain, and develop our workforce is critical to the Company's success.
 Nevertheless, employee turnover is an inevitable aspect of any organisation and BSEL management will analyse employee turnover to identify its underlying causes.
-During the reporting period, we experienced 6 (FY2023: 6) employee turnovers and maintained our turnover rate at 15% (FY2023: 15%).
+During the Reporting Period, we experienced 7 (FY2024: 6) employee turnovers, resulting in a turnover rate of 18% (FY2024: 15%).